 - The right to rectify, block, erase or destroy incorrect personal data.

-1. Personal data is defined by the Act as data which relates to a living individual who can be identified from that data or from that data and other information which is in the possession of, or is likely to come into the possession of, the data controller, and includes any expression of opinion about the individual and any indication of the intentions of the data controller or any other person in respect of the individual.
+- Personal data is defined by the GDPR as data that relates to a living individual who can be identified from that data or from that data and other information which is in the possession of, or is likely to come into the possession of, the data controller, and includes any expression of opinion about the individual and any indication of the intentions of the data controller or any other person in respect of the individual.

 - Customer credit card and bank account data for the purposes of payment for services provided by StaffCircle

 - Customer contact details, names, addresses, e-mail addresses, telephone numbers

 - Employee information relating to their work and basic person information

 - Commercial information gathered as a result of e-mail based communications with its customers

 - Customer credit check information and results; Data related to the nature of the customer’s business and CRM system

 - Any and all personal data collected by the Company (including that detailed in Section 5 of this Policy) is collected in order to ensure that the Company can facilitate efficient transactions with third parties including, but not limited to, its customers, partners, associates and affiliates and efficiently manage its employees, contractors, agents and consultants.
 Personal data shall also be used by the Company in meeting any and all relevant obligations imposed by law.